Target level of study

 Faculty of Science

-Six-month M2 internship (25 ECTS) with a company or public body (research laboratory, national agency, etc.).
+Six-month M2 internship (25 ECTS) carried out within a company or public organization (research laboratory, national organization/agency, etc.).

-The internship must focus on a physics problem with a numerical computing component.
+The internship must focus on a physical problem involving a numerical calculation component.

 ECTS